fsfe/reuse-docs/spec.md

 ### In-line Snippet comments

-If some Copyright and Licensing Information is to apply only to a certain Snippet instead of the whole Commentable File, SPDX snippet tags MUST be used (as defined in [SPDX Specification, Annex H](https://spdx.github.io/spdx-spec/v2.3/file-tags/#h3-snippet-tags-format)).
+If some Copyright and Licensing Information inside of a Commentable File is to apply only to a certain Snippet instead of the whole file, SPDX snippet tags MUST be used for that Snippet (as defined in [SPDX Specification, Annex H](https://spdx.github.io/spdx-spec/v2.3/file-tags/#h3-snippet-tags-format)).

-Such an annotated Snippet block MUST start with `SPDX-SnippetBegin` to mark its beginning and end with `SPDX-SnippetEnd` to mark the Snippet's end.

-Do note that SPDX snippet tags MUST start with `SPDX-Snippet`, meaning that the correct SPDX copyright tag in a Snippet is `SPDX-SnippetCopyrightText`.
+This means that Copyright Notices inside of Snippets MUST be prefixed with `SPDX-SnippetCopyrightText`.

+Like with comment headers, the SPDX snippet tags SHOULD be commented.

+A Snippet SHOULD contain both a Copyright Notice and an SPDX License Expression.

 Example:

 ```
 # SPDX-SnippetBegin
+# SPDX-SnippetCopyrightText: 2022 Jane Doe <jane@example.com>
 # SPDX-License-Identifier: MIT
-# SPDX-SnippetCopyrightText: 2022 Jane Doe <jane@example.com>

-{$snippet_code_goes_here}
+print("Hello, world!")

 # SPDX-SnippetEnd
 ```

-Snippets may nest, and this is denoted by having `SPDX-SnippetBegin`/`SPDX-SnippetEnd` pairs within other pairs, in the same way that parentheses nest in mathematical expressions.
-In the case of nested Snippets, the SPDX snippet tags are considered to apply to the inner-most Snippet.

 ### DEP5